peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 - Decode and validate the Digital Credential;
 - check the presence of `status.status_attestation` in the Digital Credential.
 If true, the Verifier SHOULD:
-  - produce the hash of the Digital Credential using the hashing algorithm defined in `status.status_attestation`;
+  - produce the hash of the Digital Credential using the hashing algorithm configured in `status.status_attestation.credential_hash_alg`;
   - decode all the Status Attestations provided in the presentation, by matching the JWS Header parameter `typ` set to `status-attestation+jwt` and looking for the `credential_hash` value that matches with the hash produced at the previous point;
   - evaluate the validity of the Status Attestation.